ghostsquad/swarmci/README.md

 Each job consists of several pieces of information:

 * `image`: the image to be used for all tasks within this job.
 (Note: this image should be on an available registry for the swarm to pull from), and should have an entrypoint that _does not exit_, because all tasks will run on this container, and expect the container to continue to be running between tasks.
+This can be either a string or a list.
+When in list form, this job will be converted to a [job matrix](#job-matrix).
 * `clone`: not all jobs need to clone the repo, set this to `False` if you don't need to clone.
 Default `True`
 * `env`: environment variables to be made available for `tasks`, `before_compose`, `after_failure`, and `finally`.
+This can be dictionary or a list of dictionaries.
+When in list form, this job will be converted to a [job matrix](#job-matrix).
 * `before_compose` (OPTIONAL): tasks to run before running compose.
 This can be either a string or a list.
 * `compose` (OPTIONAL): a [docker compose](https://docs.docker.com/compose/overview/) dictionary in order to launch a multi-container application for testing.
+This can be either a dictionary or a list of dictionaries.
+When in list form, this job will be converted to a [job matrix](#job-matrix).
 * `task(s)`: This can be either a string or a list.
 * `after_failure` (OPTIONAL): this runs if any task task fails.
 This can be either a string or a list.
 * `finally` (OPTIONAL): this runs regardless of result of prior tasks.
 This can be either a string or a list.